 Attribute Exploratory Developing Established Model 2.1.1 Context Learning is not connected to real-world contexts, and/or students do not apply grade-level knowledge or skills to explain phenomena or solve problems.
 0 points Teachers help students make connections between their learning and the real-world.
 Students occasionally apply grade- level knowledge or skills to explain phenomena or solve problems.
 2 points Students regularly apply grade-level knowledge and skills to explain phenomena and solve meaningful problems.
 4 points Students have regularly applied grade-level knowledge and skills to explain phenomena and solve meaningful problems in most classrooms for at least the last two school years.
-6 points 2.1.2 Teachers lead instruction Teacher provides Students (with teacher Students engage in Instructional Model through lecture and some hands-on activities. opportunities for students to apply knowledge and skills to new situations, to answer questions, or to complete tasks. guidance) identify, define and solve problems with multiple possible solutions. complex and evolving thinking over time to identify, define and solve relevant and authentic (local and global) problems.
+6 points 2.1.2 Instructional Model Teachers lead instruction through lecture and some hands-on activities.
+Teacher provides opportunities for students to apply knowledge and skills to new situations, to answer questions, or to complete tasks.
+Students (with teacher guidance) identify, define and solve problems with multiple possible solutions.
+Students engage in complex and evolving thinking over time to identify, define and solve relevant and authentic (local and global) problems.
 Students design empathetic and diverse solutions to the problem.
 Teacher acts as facilitator.
-6 points 0 points 2 points 4 points 2.1.3 Disciplinary Integration Students experience disciplinary instruction, wherein content areas are learned separately, or learned within a topical theme.
-Students occasionally experience multidisciplinary instruction that crosses two or more subjects/courses.
-Students experience interdisciplinary instruction that crosses two or more subjects/courses throughout the year.
-Students experience transdisciplinary instruction that crosses subject areas/courses several times across the year.
-0 points 1 point 2 points 3 points
+0 points 2 points 4 points 6 points 2.1.3 Disciplinary Integration Students experience disciplinary instruction, wherein content areas are learned separately, or learned within a topical theme.
+0 points Students occasionally experience multidisciplinary instruction that crosses two or more subjects/courses.
+1 point Students experience interdisciplinary instruction that crosses two or more subjects/courses throughout the year.
+2 points Students experience transdisciplinary instruction that crosses subject areas/courses several times across the year.
+3 points

-2.1.1 and 2.1.2 describe the "STEM shift."
+^{2.1.1} and 2.1.2 describe the "STEM shift."

-Visit nextgenstorylines.org for more information.
+^{}Visit nextgenstorylines.org for more information.

-For more information regarding integration, see pages 14-23 in a Guide for Transdisciplinary STEM Learning and Teaching.
+^{}For more information regarding integration, see pages 14-23 in a Guide for Transdisciplinary STEM Learning and Teaching.